 "The Legislature shall make such provisions by taxation or otherwise as with the income arising from the School fund, will secure a thorough and efficient system of Public Schools in each township in the State."
 Minnesota Constitution, Article 8, Section 3

-- Only consistent, adequate state funding of public schools can provide educational opportunity to every child in the state.
+- The legislature has an obligation to fund public schools.
+Only consistent, adequate state funding of public schools can provide educational opportunity to every child in the state.
 I think we need to shift education funding back to the state and away from local levies.
 State funding ought to provide an adequate education for every child.
 Local levies ought to be used to go beyond this.

 - The Federal No Child Left Behind Act has been replace with the Every Student Succeeds Act.
 I am happy to see a focus on student improvement replacing the punitive nature of No Child Left Behind.
 In the next several years we have an opportunity to make this work.